rietta/GpgMeTest/README.md

 ```

 This means that the Rails logs contain the ciphertext of the protected message, but as long as the front-end server never has the keys to decrypt them then that is not leaked information.

+Even setting a filter parameter in `/config/application.rb` does not stop the ciphertext from being written to the log by the Rails' SQL logger.

 ## Weaknesses